Esri/esri-leaflet/CONTRIBUTING.md

 ### Testing

 Please make sure your changes don't break existing tests.
 Testing is essential for determining backward compatibility and catching breaking changes.
-You can run tests with `npm test` or `npm t` if you'd like to avoid typing three extra characters.
+You can run tests with `npm test` (or `npm t` if you'd like to avoid typing three extra characters).